 Given the potential for kennel cough to evolve into a severe case of bacterial pneumonia, please take your dog to your veterinarian as soon as you notice symptoms of the respiratory disease.

 Since kennel cough is a highly contagious airborne disease, the only way to truly prevent infection is for your dog to avoid interacting with another infected animal.
-Since this is not always a realistic scenario—it is not always possible to avoid other dogs or infected areas—you should consider vaccinated your dog against kennel cough.
+Since this is not always a realistic scenario—it is not always possible to avoid other dogs or infected areas—you should consider vaccinating your dog against kennel cough.

 Dogs that have recovered from kennel cough are immune to reinfection for 6-12 months.
 If your dog has never had kennel cough, the Bordetella vaccine can help prevent infection.